FitTec Tenets

 2. If you are looking to go beyond being healthy and want to elevate your fitness you should understand what being fit means.
 Most people do not have any idea what it means: Being Fit means that you have an above average/elevated level of physical ability in all the components of fitness.
 It would be great to strive to be fit, but meeting the healthy criteria is more important (see I am Healthy).
 You can understand your own fitness by doing self-assessments.
 If you are looking to get Fit see I am Fit.
 If you are striving to be extremely Fit see I am xFit.
 If you are looking to be functionally fit see our Functional Screen Test.
 If you are looking to see if your run times are healthy and fit see I am 5k (if you want to run safely see our 5K Training Program).
 If you are just interested in your muscular fitness see our Muscular Ability Screen.

-5. To the point of being kind to your body we typically do not recommend using a sport as a sole form of exercise to promote health: Use sports as a form of recreation.
-Most sports carries physical risks.
-If you are going to perform athletics make sure you condition and recover like the elite athletes do.
-They perform specific exercises that protect their body and allow them to perform better.
-Athletics does promote some aspects of fitness, but not all.
-Just do not think going out once or twice a week and playing your sport is enough for your health you should also follow a foundational fitness program that works on all aspects of your health and fitness.
+5. To the point of being kind to your body We generally advise against relying solely on a sport for exercise to enhance overall health.
+Instead, view sports as a recreational activity.
+Most sports involve physical risks, and if you choose to engage in athletics, it's crucial to condition and recover similarly to elite athletes.
+These professionals incorporate specific exercises to safeguard their bodies and optimize performance.
+While sports contribute to certain aspects of fitness, they may not cover all facets.
+Therefore, participating in your chosen sport once or twice a week may not suffice for your health.
+It is advisable to complement it with a comprehensive fitness program that addresses all aspects of your well-being and fitness.
 What is a foundational program?
 Ask us about exercises that will help you play your sport better and keep you safe.

-6. If you do train make sure you have Recovery Days: Generally muscular conditioning should be done 2 to 3 days a week, aerobic exercise can be done 3 to 6 days a week through varied activities, and restorative stretches and motion can be done daily.
-Therefore make time in your week for recovery days.
-Walking or light activity is a good thing to do on recovery days.
-Palpate your muscles.
-If they are sore to the touch it is a good indicator you need additional recovery.
+6. If you do train make sure you have Recovery Days: Ensure you incorporate Recovery Days into your training routine: Typically, engage in muscular conditioning 2 to 3 days a week, perform aerobic exercises 3 to 6 days a week with diverse activities, and include daily restorative stretches and motion.
+Dedicate specific days in your week to focus on recovery.
+Activities like walking or light exercises are beneficial on these recovery days.
+Take the time to palpate your muscles – if they are sensitive to the touch, it's a sign that you may need additional recovery.

-8. Avoid Extremes when it comes to your health and fitness: When you follow any training or exercise program do not train to the extremes unless your sport or occupation depends on it.
-Typically training to the extremes creates physical issues that some people have a long time recovering from.
-If you have a goal that is great, but make sure you follow a safe plan that will assure success.
-Avoid any extreme fitness programs that causes pain, sacrifices good technique, and uses advanced and possibly dangerous exercises.
-The same holds true to your diet.
-You should follow the basic guidelines established from the A.N.D. ( Academy or Nutrition and Dietetics ).
+8. Avoid Extremes when it comes to your health and fitness: When adhering to a training or exercise regimen, refrain from pushing yourself to extremes unless your sport or occupation necessitates it.
+Training excessively can lead to long-lasting physical problems that may take a considerable amount of time to recover from.
+While having ambitious goals is commendable, it is essential to adopt a safe and structured plan to ensure success.
+Avoid engaging in extreme fitness programs that induce pain, compromise good technique, and involve advanced, potentially hazardous exercises.
+The same principle applies to your diet – stick to basic and sensible nutritional practices.guidelines established from the A.N.D. ( Academy or Nutrition and Dietetics ).
 Fad and extreme diets are not in our vocabulary.
 For more about nutrition See Our Nutrition Information Page.

 13. In conjunction with working on poor posture you should work on mobility as part of your first major fitness goal: Mobility is a combination of range of motion and proper movement where when you move your body it is aligned in a way that makes all the you do physically both safe and efficient.
 I have a daily moves program/restoration program that can help you do this.